cmday002/dbc/_posts/2025-01-03-my-childhood-dream.md

 show_date: true
 ---

-When I was a kid a played with GI Joes.
+When I was a kid I played with GI Joes.

 Picking up where I left off in [my story]({{ site.url }}{{ site.baseurl }}/my-story): I began my jouney as an adult with full intention to become an Army officer.